Flood Advisory issued for Lancaster by NWS - News Break

 Flood Advisory issued for Lancaster by NWS

 Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Lancaster The National Weather Service in State College has issued a * Urban and Small Stream Flood Advisory for North Central Lancaster County in south central Pennsylvania * Until 700 PM EDT. * At 457 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause urban and small stream flooding.
-Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Lancaster, Lititz, Leola, Rothsville, Leacock and Lancaster Airport.
-Additional rainfall of 1 to 2 inches is expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Target Area: Lancaster The National Weather Service in State College has issued a * Flood Advisory for Southeastern Lancaster County in south central Pennsylvania * Until 530 PM EDT. * At 331 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Rainfall could top 2 inches within just 30 to 45 minutes. * Some locations that will experience flooding include Wakefield, Kirkwood and Little Britain.alerts.weather.gov

 Comments / 0